siriniok/siriniok.github.io/_posts/2019-10-07-technology-impact-on-discussion-culture.md

 Even when this issue arises in a voice discussion, you can manage it by raising your voice and asking everyone to shut the fuck up, but I don't remember a case when STFU ever worked on the Internet.

 Do certain technologies make discussions more or less productive?
-Maybe, you had wondered about that too after having a hot, but unproductive and exhausting, discussion on Twitter or some messenger.
+Maybe, you have wondered about that too after having a hot, but unproductive and exhausting, discussion on Twitter or some messenger.
 My guess, it mainly depends on **the average message length** and **average message frequency** on the specific media.

 And it seems like I'm not the only one who came to similar conclusions, I see people frustrated by this issue quite often.